 Penn College plans to make selections of teachers/counselors for the externship camp on or around April 1, 2020.
 Penn College is closely monitoring the COVID-19 outbreak.
 As of March 12, 2020, the camp will still be offered from July 19-24, 2020.

 Incumbent or Displaced Workers

 Careers in advanced manufacturing are abundant!
-Penn College is working on a new, one-year certificate in CNC operations that will prepare you for immediate employment.
-The new CNC Machinist Certificate is awaiting final approval.
-In the meantime, please feel free to check out our advanced manufacturing programs.
+Penn College is now enrolling for a new, one-year certificate in CNC operations that will prepare you for immediate employment.
+The new certificate will also allow for an easy transition into our advanced manufacturing programs.

 Are you currently working in the field of precision machining, CNC operation, and/or advanced manufacturing?
 As a part of our NSF grant project, Penn College is currently investigating ways to award college credit to individuals who complete a registered apprenticeship in one of the aforementioned areas.
 Stay tuned for future updates!

 This material is based upon work supported by the National Science Foundation under Grant No. 1902379.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.